dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

     - in terms of buddhism? what sparks the pursuit of bodhicitta (not nominally)
     - seeking the grail as seeking henosis (and/or theoria)

+### Why was Jesus the zenith of henosis for the Abrahamic God?

+- according to Jewish thought on how authority derived from purity and (complete separateness) from Sin, how did this gave Jesus dominion over Jewish social institutions?

 ####